Sodium Valproate 100mg/ml Solution for Injection or Infusion

 Behavioural abnormalities have been reported in first generation offspring of mice and rats after in utero exposure.
 Some behavioural changes have also been observed in the second generation and those were less pronounced in the third generation of mice following acute in utero exposure of the first generation to teratogenic valproate doses.
 The underlying mechanisms and the clinical relevance of these findings are unknown.

-In repeat-dose toxicity studies, testicular degeneration/atrophy or spermatogenesis abnormalities and a decrease in testes weight were reported in adult rats and dogs after oral administration at doses of 1250 mg/kg/day and 150 mg/kg/day, respectively.
+In sub-chronic/chronic toxicity studies, testicular degeneration/atrophy or spermatogenesis abnormalities and a decrease in testes weight were reported in adult rats and dogs after oraladministration starting at doses of 465 mg/kg/day and 150 mg/kg/day, respectively.
+The safety margin based on plasma concentrations is unknown, however body-surface-areacomparisons indicate that there may be no safety margin.

 6. Pharmaceutical particulars